xyproto/cupholder/README.md

 Eject the CD tray, on Linux, using only Go.

-If you have a server room with many servers with CD ROMs, this can be used for finding a specific server.
+If you have access to an unorganized server room with many servers with CD ROMs, this can be used for finding a specific server.

 It can also be used for providing an additional tea or coffee cup holder to your desktop setup.